The List of Deftones Albums in Order of Release Date

 How many albums does Deftones have?

-The discography of Deftones consists of nine studio albums, three extended plays, three compilation albums, five demo albums and 22 singles.
+The discography of Deftones consists of ten studio albums, four extended plays, three compilation albums, five demo albums, 32 music videos, 25 singles, and five promotional singles.

 The List of Deftones Albums in Order of Release Date